-James W. Johnson is a founding Member of Ricci Tyrrell Johnson & Grey.
-He has over 35 years of commercial and casualty litigation and trial experience with an emphasis in general negligence, premises liability, maritime, and products liability law.
+James W. Johnson was a founding Member of Ricci Tyrrell Johnson & Grey and is now Of Counsel to the Firm.
+He has over 40 years of commercial and casualty litigation and trial experience with an emphasis in general negligence, premises liability, maritime, and products liability law.
 He also has extensive experience in handling professional liability, property damage, maritime and general insurance coverage issues, subrogation, and advising clients on risk management issues.
 Mr. Johnson’s degree in engineering has enabled him to be particularly effective in these areas of the law.